Specifications for Student Computers

 • Chromebooks will not work with the exam software and most of the law schools resources.

 Apple MacBook Air and MacBook Pro computers running Mountain Lion (10.8), or newer are fine for use in the law school.
-However, we strongly recommend upgrading to El Capitan before you arrive.
+However, we strongly recommend upgrading to the newest OS before you arrive.
 Relying on an older computer with an older operating system can lead to problems and we do not recommend it.
 Because Apple is not issuing security updates for older versions, we do not support any OS version older than 10.7.